-She waited for them to right themselves fully before she carried on, which even for her she knew was an odd thing to do, giving the enemy a chance to compost.
-She watched them as they glanced at each other as if trying to figure out what had just happened before they made their way towards her again, this time, she stepped toward one of them to lose the gap and ducked down, as the closed the distance she came up, elbow first and cracked him in the jaw before quickly turning to duck down again and sweep her leg under the second sailant legs.
-Causing him to flip to the side and land hard on his shoulder before the rest of him followed.
+She waited for them to right themselves fully before she carried on, which, even for her, she knew was an odd thing to do—giving the enemy a chance to compose themselves.
+She watched them as they glanced at each other, as if trying to figure out what had just happened, before they made their way towards her again.
+This time, she stepped toward one of them to lose the gap and ducked down.
+As they closed the distance, she came up, elbow first, and cracked him in the jaw before quickly turning to duck down again and sweep her leg under the second assailant’s legs.
+This caused him to flip to the side and land hard on his shoulder before the rest of him followed.
 She got herself upright and surveyed the damage done.
-She watched as they all scrambled away from her in what she supposed was fear of what she might do next, considering just ducking weaving and 2 blows had sent 3 of them on their asses.
+She watched as they all scrambled away from her in what she supposed was fear of what she might do next, considering just ducking, weaving, and two blows had sent three of them on their asses.

-“So, I assume you now understand your mistake, you know….. you really shoudn’t assume as it makes an ass out of you and me, and I don’t like being an ass, ya know?”
-All 5 of them looked at her like she had 3 heads.
+“So, I assume you now understand your mistake.
+You know…you really shoudn’t assume, as it makes an ass out of you and me, and I don’t like being an ass, ya know?”
+All five of them looked at her like she had three heads.

-“ok.
-I will take that as a yes, so Ima leave you guys to your evening, toodles!” and with that she left as gracefully as she arrived.
-Following that event she had been given many glares from bypassers due to the blood on her shirt and a serious reprimanding by her roommate, now you might be thinking, this doesn’t seem too bad, they got what they deserved and she got home safe to tell the tail right?
-Welllll, heres the thing, it is all about who you know, and unfortunately for Amanda, they knew perhaps what could be classed as the most dangerous people in the city, yep, she had only gone and beaten up the mafia bosses son, and now?
+“Okay, I will take that as a yes, so I’ll leave you guys to your evening.
+Toodles!”
+And with that, she left as gracefully as she arrived.
+Following that event, she had been given many glares from bypassers due to the blood on her shirt and a serious reprimanding by her roommate.
+Now, you might be thinking, this doesn’t seem too bad.
+They got what they deserved and she got home safe to tell the tale, right?
+Well, here’s the thing: it is all about who you know, and unfortunately for Amanda, they knew perhaps what could be classified as the most dangerous people in the city.
+Yep, she had only gone and beaten up the mafia boss's son, and now?
 They had a hit out on her.